4 Ways to Post to WordPress by Email

 Whether you run a news site or blog with daily updates, an eCommerce store, restaurant, or any kind of business really, composing and sending emails from a mobile device and posting these to WordPress by email is probably going to be much easier than doing it through your dashboard.

 You may be surprised how easy it is to send posts by email to your site.
 Here are a few different options that will keep you publishing content on the go:

 Postie offers many advanced features for posting to your blog via email, including the ability to assign categories by name, included pictures and videos, and automatically strip off signatures.
 When you set Postie to prefer HTML messages, you’ll be able to get inline images for your posts.
 URLs to Youtube or Vimeo videos within the body of your email will automatically be converted to embedded videos.

-The WordPress Codex has a tutorial called “Post to your blog using email”, outlining all the steps it takes to set up email posting.
-If you got to Dashboard >> Settings >> Writing you’ll find instructions for setting up an email account with POP3 access for WordPress to use in posting.
-Follow the tutorial and learn how to activate your posts with a method that is convenient for you.
+WordPress has a built-in feature that lets you set up posting via emails but the function is now deprecated and will be removed in some future release.
+The WordPress Codex has a tutorial called “Post to your blog using email” that outlines the steps it takes to set up email posting.
+If you go to Dashboard > Settings > Writing, you’ll find instructions for setting up an email account with POP3 access for WordPress to use in posting.

 We recommend avoiding the built-in post-by-email feature of WordPress as it could soon be removed altogether.
 Even WordPress itself recommends using a plugin to create WordPress posts from emails.

 Instead, we recommend downloading the Postie plugin and using it to set up post by email.
 Alternatively, you can use either the WordPress Mobile App with Jetpack’s post by email feature or learn how to use Zapier and create a Zap that will automate this process for you.
 All of these options will keep you posting content to your WordPress site on the go.